UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/8a_practical_px4_sitl.md

 1. Takeoff the drone and manually fly it around the olympic park using the joysticks in the bottom of the screen
     - See your trajectory in QGC
-    - Try some of the keyboard shortcuts of JMavSim to see your drone fly differently

 > Note: If you crash your drone somehow, you may need to restart your flight controller and gazebo